lizmat/raku-all-modules/kuerbis/Term-Choose-p6/README.md

 For the output on the screen the array elements are modified.

-All the modifications are made on a copy of the original array so `choose` and `choose_multi` return the chosen elements as they were passed without modifications.
+All the modifications are made on a copy of the original array so `choose` and `choose-multi` return the chosen elements as they were passed without modifications.

 Modifications: